pinosante/KoikatuSaveDataEdit/README.md

 ```

-## Thanks
+## thanks

-This program is using some codes from the following repository
+This program is using some codes from the following repositories.

 * https://github.com/106-/KoikatuCharaLoader
 * https://gist.github.com/EugeneBakin/76c8f9bcec5b390e45df